portworx/px-docs/developer/kubernetes-dev.md

 ## Install

-Portworx Kubernetes installations will by default install a PX-Enterprise edition, and automatically start a Trial period unless license has already been installed.
+Portworx Kubernetes installations will by default install a PX-Enterprise edition, and automatically start a Trial period unless a license has already been installed.
-Starting with Portworx v1.4.1, we added a simple way how to install the PX-Developer -edition rather than default PX-Enterprise.
+Starting with Portworx v1.4.1, we have added a simple way how to install the PX-Developer edition package rather than the default PX-Enterprise.

 ### Generate the spec

 Start your deployment as usual, by following the Kubernetes installation guide for your specific variety of Kubernetes (e.g. [OpenShift](/scheduler/kubernetes/openshift-install.html).
-Once you entered your configuration data at https://install.portworx.com/1.4.1/, add the `&dev` at the end of the URL.
+Once you have entered your configuration data at https://install.portworx.com/1.4.1/, add the `&dev` at the end of the URL.

 For example: